rajeshtezu/english-language/vocabulary/norman-lewis-wpme/how-to-talk-about-doctors/session-6.md

 ## the mind

-`psychosis`: a full-blown mental disorder.
+- `psychosis`: a full-blown mental disorder.
+  > A neurosis is not a form of mental unbalance

 > ```
 > greek root:       psyche             +      -osis